India aims to recover 228 mln euros in Finmeccanica bank guarantees

 India said in February it had cashed in two small bank guarantees but an Italian judge later blocked its efforts to recover the remaining 278 million euros.
 On Friday, an Italian court revoked the freeze on 228 million euros of that figure.

-"[The ministry] is studying the order and will take immediate steps to recover the amounts fully," India's defence ministry said in a statement on Sunday.
+"[The ministry] is studying the order and will take immediate steps to recover the amounts fully," India's defense ministry said in a statement on Sunday.

-Details will only emerge after the new defence minister takes office, a ministry spokesman told Reuters on Monday.
+Details will only emerge after the new defense minister takes office, a ministry spokesman told Reuters on Monday.

-Finmeccanica has said it will seek to protect the guarantees through an arbitration process launched this year after the contract for a dozen high-end helicopters was cancelled.
+Finmeccanica has said it will seek to protect the guarantees through an arbitration process launched this year after the contract for a dozen high-end helicopters was canceled.